brodieG/vetr/README.md

 compared.

 You could just as easily have created templates for nested lists, or data frames in lists.
-Templates are compared to objects with the `alike` functions.
+Templates are compared to objects with the `alike`.
 For a thorough description of templates and how they work see the [`alike` vignette][2].
 For template examples see `example(alike)`.